llemaitre19/jtsx/README.md

 Emacs 29.1 or higher, built with `tree-sitter` support (`./configure --with-tree-sitter`) is required.
 To check if your Emacs embeds `tree-sitter`, typing `M-x treesit` should give you at least `treesit-install-language-grammar` result.

-⚠️ `jtsx` do not work with the deprecated [tree-sitter](https://github.com/emacs-tree-sitter/elisp-tree-sitter) package.
+⚠️ `jtsx` does not work with the deprecated [tree-sitter](https://github.com/emacs-tree-sitter/elisp-tree-sitter) package.

 ⚠️ Even if Emacs is built with `tree-sitter` support, `tree-sitter` languages are not installed by default. `Git` and a `C/C++` compiler are necessary to install them.